Global Header

 Do I need to pay for WooCommerce themes and plugins?

 WooCommerce offers both free and paid themes and plugins.
-Free options provide basic functionality, but actual costs arise when you opt for premium plugins or themes that provide advanced features, customization, or integrations to enhance your store’s performance and design.
+Free options provide basic functionality, but actual costs arise when you opt for premium plugins or themes.
+These premium add-ons provide advanced WooCommerce features, customization and integrations to enhance your store’s performance and design.

 How does WooCommerce’s cost structure compare to platforms like Shopify?